alexisfr/itsv-db-2/class_21.md

 11 - Investigate Benchmarks - Run some

-12 - Write a driver application (client) on Python, do some operations with it.
+12 - Write a driver application (client) in Python, do some operations with it.